vueComponent/ant-design-vue/site/src/vueDocs/compatible-style.en-US.md

     }
 ```

+Note:

-Note: After turning off the `:where` downgrade, you may need to manually adjust the priority of some styles.
+1、After turning off the `:where` downgrade, you may need to manually adjust the priority of some styles.

+2、hashPriority not support change，you can reload for new value.

 ### CSS Logical Properties